Los Angeles Athletic Club

-Los Angeles Athletic Club (LAAC) is a privately owned athletic club and social club in Los Angeles, California, United States.
+Los Angeles Athletic Club (LAAC) is a privately owned athletic club, social club and hotel in Los Angeles, California, United States.
 Established in 1880, the club today is best known for its John R. Wooden Award presented to the outstanding men's and women's college basketball player of each year.

 History

 Establishment

 The Los Angeles Athletic Club (LAAC) was founded on September 8, 1880.
 By the end of its first month of existence the fledgling club counted 60 enlisted members and was able to rent its first facility, two halls located in Stearns Hall on Los Angeles Street in downtown Los Angeles.
-A 19th Century history indicates that the club had the dual purposes of "providing its members with the means of physical development" along with "the advantages of a gentlemen's club.
+A 19th Century history indicates that the club had the dual purposes of "providing its members with the means of physical development" along with "the advantages of a gentlemen's club".